Santa Clara Employment Attorneys

 Minimum wage is a basic rate of pay set by both the State of California and the Federal government.
 Federal minimum wage is well below California minimum wage so at this time our wage attorneys do not sue for FLSA violations.

-At the time this article was written, California minimum wage was $10.50 an hour.
-Gradual increases will rise the rate to $15.00 an hour over the next few years.
+At the time this article was written, California minimum wage was $16.50 an hour.

 Many local governments have also set minimum wages.
 Relevant Silicon Valley minimum wages include: $11.00 an hour for Mountain View, Palo Alto, Santa Clara, and Sunnyvale.